dscripka/openWakeWord/docs/custom_verifier_models.md

 # Verifier Model Training

 Training a custom verifier model is conceptually simple, and only requires a very small amount of training data.
-Reccomendations for training data collection are listed below.
+Recommendations for training data collection are listed below.

 - Positive data (examples of wakeword or phrase)
     - Collect a minimum of 3 examples for each target speaker